 With David Schloen, Glen Weyl and Gary Herrigel I have organized in the framework of the Neubauer Collegium for Culture and Society the “Working Group on Comparative Economics.”

 In collaboration with François Velde (Chicago) and Elio Lo Cascio (Rome), I am preparing as co-editor a New Oxford Handbook for the Economies of the Ancient World.
 I am also writing a book on the logic of coinage in the ancient world (Why coinage?) to be published by Oxford University Press.

 I also publish regularly on the history, epigraphy and numismatics of various regions of the ancient world, especially Asia Minor.
 In collaboration with Askold Ivantchik I am preparing a new corpus of the inscriptions of Phrygian Apameia.

-- 2015.
+- 2016.
 The Making of the Ancient Greek Economy: Institutions, Markets, and Growth in the City-States.
-In press at Princeton University Press (updated translation from the French edition 2007–2008)
+Princeton University Press Translated by Steven Rendall. / Click the icon

 - “Women and Inheritance in Ancient Sparta: the Gortynian Connection.”
 Studi Ellenistici 30, 2016: 9–68.

 - “The Cost of Getting Money in Early Ptolemaic Egypt: the Case of Pap.Cair.Zen.
 I 59021 (258 BCE).”
 In D. Kehoe, D. M. Ratzan, and U. Yiftach, eds.
 2015.
 Transactions Costs in the Ancient Economy: University of Michigan Press, 118–144.